xiezhq-hermann/Algorithm-problem-set-solution/src/CS240_solution4.md

 1. STINGY-SAT $\in$ NP.

    - Given an arbitary solution to Stingy SAT, we can evaluate the CNF formula in polynomial time by basic logical operations.
-And it just takes $O(1)$ time more to check whether the number of variables which are assigned to be true is less or equal to $k$.
+And it takes $O(1)$ time more to check whether the number of variables which are assigned to be true is less or equal to $k$.

 2. SAT $\leq_p$ STINGY-SAT